The 10 National Parks of Uganda

 This park is a little gem, famous for its many hippos, zebras, impalas and leopards.
 Various activities such as walking, cycling or horseback safari are available.

-- Kidepo Valley National Park - Toyota Landcruiser only
+- Kidepo Valley National Park - Toyota Landcruiser or Hilux only

 Uganda’s last great wilderness comes with a thrilling sense of supreme isolation.

 Endless hiking possibilities.
 Combine a visit to Mount Elgon with beautifull Sipi Falls.